cogdog/wp-dimension/README.md

 **The image you upload needs to be bigger than this in both dimensions** It will be scaled and cropped to the center of the image.
 If you do not want to experience cropping, creating your image with the same aspect ratio (it can be larger, e.g. 960x400).

+## Suggested Plugins

+* [Fluid Video Embeds](https://wordpress.org/plugins/fluid-video-embeds/) will make sure your auto embedded videos (and other content wordpress can embed by URL) are responsive sized to fill the column width
+* [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) allows you yo update the theme by uploading the zip file again as a new server (because wordpress does not provide this capability)
+* [JetPack](https://wordpress.org/plugins/jetpack/) can add a number of capabilities, such as adding a contact form.
+If you do [create a contact form](https://jetpack.com/support/contact-form/), make sure you also add and activate [Akismet](http://akismet.com/) because *you will get spam*

 ## Features / History